angystallone/ProbShakemaps/README.md

 **TOOL: 'GetStatistics'**

-* Calculates and save statistics ('Mean','Mean','Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90').
+* Calculates and save statistics ('Mean','Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90').
 If the user does not provide a file with scenarios weights, they are considered equally probable.
 * Plots calculated statistics at each POI.
 * Plots the IMT cumulative distribution and main statitics at a specific POI together with the estimated IMT value at the closest station (datum taken from the Shakemap .json station file).
 Note: the IMT cumulative distribution is based an all scenarios in the ensemble.